| |

 services and programs by cities.
 Per capita and percent of general

 revenue comparisons and summary statistics.
-Through FY04-05.
-July'07
+FY2016-17 through FY2018-19.
+Feb'21 (Excel))

-- Police Spending by City.
-Historic
+Streets Spending by City.

 California Debt Issuance Primer.